epfl-ada/ada-2021-project-adalunatics/README.md

 ## Organization
 We will first all help to complete the dataset of non-traumatic events as this has been the most difficult part of milestone 2.
-- Gasser: polishing datasets and interpreting results from the statistical tests.
+- Gasser: Polishing datasets and main person in charge of preprocessing.
-- William: Focus on making the website and results visualization.
+- William: Focus on making the website, preprocessing and results visualization.
-- Mathias: Help with website and the main person in charge of completing the dataset for non-traumatic events.
+- Mathias: Help with website, complete the dataset for non-traumatic events, in charge of cancel culture investigations.
-- Milo: Determining optimal statistical test and performing statistical analysis.
+- Milo: Determining optimal statistical test and performing impact measurements and vizualisations.

-## Questions for TAs
-1. Alternatives to quantifying impact of events on the timeline besides the ones mentioned in the notebook.
-2. Ideas for extracting non-traumatic events.